As A Training Ground

-Our Order is based on traditional teachings that are finding modern international forms, relevant to us as contemporary practitioners.
+Our Order is based on traditional teachings that are finding modern forms, relevant to us as contemporary practitioners, wherever in the world we may live.
 In Sangharashita’s vision of a ‘new Buddhist movement’ the age-old Buddhist practices of study and meditation are held within a broader mandala of themes: friendship, ethics, teamwork, art, altruism, devotion and the mythic dimension of spiritual life.

-At Ordination we take the 4 lines of acceptance:
+At Ordination we take the four lines of acceptance:

 - With loyalty to my teachers I accept this ordination.

 - In harmony with friends and brethren I accept this ordination.